Learn about Food Additives

 Artificial sweetener: Diet soft drinks and other diet foods.

 Neotame, produced by NutraSweet Co. (maker of aspartame), is about 8,000 times sweeter than table sugar and 40 times sweeter than aspartame.
 Neotame is chemically related to aspartame, but the difference confers greater chemical stability, enabling the new sweetener to be used in baked foods.
 It likely will be used mostly in low-calorie foods, but may also be used to adjust the flavor of other foods.
 Neotame is often mixed with sugar or other artificial sweeteners.
-It was approved by the U.S. FDA in 2002 and the European Union in 2010, but is still rarely used.
+It was approved by the U.S. FDA in 2002 and the European Union in 2010, but is still rarely used because of taste problems.

 Nutrient: Enriched flour, breakfast cereals, and other fortified foods.